ugurcanvurgun/ugurcanvurgun.github.io/_pages/research.md

 - CogSci (The Annual Conference of Cognitive Science Society)
 - Journal of Clinical and Translational Science
 - Pacific Symposium on Biocomputing
+- Annual Conference of the Society for Human Sentence Processing

 <br/>